Why and what is the Cool VL Viewer ?

 As for the hardware, you will obviously need an x86_64 (or aarch64, for Linux ARM64 builds) CPU to run the provided builds (the better the mono-core performances of the CPU, the faster the viewer will be).
 SSE3 support is also now required for x86_64 builds (because of Chromium requirements again).

-The supported (i)GPUs are OpenGL v2.1-capable and better ones, with NVIDIA (preferred, since it got way faster OpenGL drivers), AMD or Intel GPUs, but OpenGL v3.1+ capable hardware is highly recommended (and needed to enable the PBR rendering mode).
+The supported (i)GPUs are OpenGL v2.1-capable and better ones, with NVIDIA (preferred, since it got way faster and stabler OpenGL drivers), AMD or Intel GPUs, but OpenGL v3.1+ capable hardware is highly recommended (and needed to enable the PBR rendering mode).
 Intel iGPUs and AMD APUs are known to be too slow, most of the time, but may still run the viewer.
+For graphics cards a VRAM capacity of at least 8GB is highly recommended (especially for PBR rendering), but the viewer may run with much less VRAM when using the forward rendering mode (1GB would do) or the ALM rendering mode (2GB or more recommended).

-For the memory, 8GB of RAM is nowadays a minimum, with 16GB highly recommended, and 32GB for a comfortable experience (you may thank the creators of the million-polys meshes, the 1024x1024 material textures (3 textures per face for ALM, and now up to 4 for PBR), and in general the poor design of most products uploaded in SL).
+For the memory, 8GB of RAM is nowadays a strict minimum (especially if you do not have a discrete GPU with VRAM), with 16GB highly recommended, and 32GB for a comfortable experience (you may thank the creators of the million-polys meshes, the 1024x1024 material textures (3 textures per face for ALM, and now up to 4 for PBR), and in general the poor design of most products uploaded in SL).

 OK, where are the files ?